Home Compare FICO vs NEM.DE

 Fair Isaac vs Nemetschek: Which Stock Looks Stronger in 2026?

-Fair Isaac holds the cleaner structural position, with profitability as the main driver and valuation adding further support.
+Fair Isaac holds the cleaner structural position, with the lead spread across profitability and growth.
+Nemetschek SE does not offset that deficit through any equally strong structural edge elsewhere.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 INDUSTRY COMPARISON